"People work for money but go the extra mile for recognition, praise, and rewards." —Dale Carnegie

 When a staff member has gone the extra mile and delivered exceptional work, a simple public shout-out can mean the world.

 You can do this in your weekly standup, monthly team meeting, or post-project debrief.
-Internal communication channels like Slack are also a great place to acknowledge good work and give thanks.
+Employee communication software, like Slack, is also a great place to acknowledge good work and give thanks.

 7. Mention Employee Achievements in Social Media Posts (Twitter, LinkedIn)